ViralTexts/gtr-clusters/clusters/18600104-sn82014511-WomansVeneration.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 of the sex
 &quot;have turned away from the flattery of
 admirers, to prostrate themselves at the
 feet of a genuine hero, who never
 moved them except by heroic deeds and
-the rhetoric of a noble life&quot;
+the rhetoric of a noble life&quot; a
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_konscak_ver01:data:sn85038180:00296026724:1867051601:0082/pct:56.679245,42.791265,12.490566,3.295809/!600,600/0/default.jpg"/>
 </td>